Revenue Decoupling—An Overview

 Throughput Incentive in Restructured Energy Markets

 The throughput incentive also exists in restructured energy markets.
-In restructured markets, vertically integrated, monopolistic utilities are typically dismantled into generation, transmission, and distribution utilities in order to promote competition.
+In such energy markets, vertically integrated, monopolistic utilities are typically dismantled into generation, transmission, and distribution utilities in order to promote competition.
 In restructured markets, transmission and distribution utilities continue to be regulated monopolies, whereas electric generators operate in competitive markets.

 Electric generators will always try and recover their variable costs, but they will also try to recoup fixed costs through sales, particularly during peak hours of demand when the price of electricity is higher.
 These utilities compete with one another for market share; they do so by trying to sell as much electricity to consumers as they can at the highest attainable rate, with rates being established by competitive bidding systems.